yzhlinscau/AAFMM/README.md

 # AAFMM Manual
 Augment Applications in Fitting Mixed Models

-#### Attension: AAFMM is still on developing and testing, it might not be worked well at present.
+#### Attension: AAFMM is still under developing and testing, it might not be worked well at present.
+When using `'asreml'` package, R version should be 3.x.

 ## About AAFMM